kdoore/CS2335-Gitbook/project-1-behavior-scripts.md

 ```
 ###Rock.cs or PickUp.cs
-Similarly, We should create a script like the Apple script for any other dropped objects.
+Similarly, we should create a script like the Apple script for any other dropped objects.
 Or, we can create a script called PickUp, that can work for all dropped objects.